 Costs & financial support

-The tuition fee for Home and EU students for the 2020-21 academic year (2020 entry) on this course is £9,250; for international students and those who are eligible to be charged ‘Overseas’ fees it is £11,400.
-More details on course fees, discounts and payment plans for this course can be found on our course fees page.
+The course fee for Home/UK students for the 2024-25 academic year (2024 entry) on this course is £9,250, and for Overseas/EU students is £13,300.
+More details on course fees, discounts and payment plans for this course, as well as a copy of our Course Fee Policy, can be found on our course fees page.

 Applications for the M.Ost full-time course must be made online via the UCAS website.